Rutgers-ZRG/ReformPy/README.md

 - **Reform_Calculator**: Original fingerprint-based calculator for symmetry-driven optimization
 - **EntropyMaximizingCalculator**: New wrapper that adds entropy maximization to ANY ASE calculator

-### Key Features

-✨ **Modular Design** - Use Reform_Calculator alone or wrap ANY calculator with entropy ⚡ **High Performance** - JIT-compiled with Numba, MPI support for parallel computing 🔧 **Universal Wrapper** - Add entropy maximization to VASP, QE, EMT, or any ASE calculator 📊 **Advanced Metrics** - Fingerprint-based similarity and entropy calculations 🎯 **Production Ready** - Extensive testing, documentation, and examples

 ## What's New in v1.4.0